 Entrance Fee: 5 php.
 No joke!
 Some areas don’t even have fees, just donation.

 It’s conveniently located on the road side so it’s impossible to miss (unless you’re too early like us).
-Expect an uphill, downhill, and zigzag path so you must ready your motion sickness medicines if you’re prone to dizziness.
+The site is completely accessible since the roads are paved.
+But since it’s a mountainous place, expect an uphill, downhill, and zigzag path so you must ready your motion sickness medicines if you’re prone to dizziness.
 Our baby Sabrina (photo above with her parents) vomited several times 😢.
 So please be mindful if you’re bringing children.

-When it comes to safety from covid, it’s generally safe since it’s an outdoor open space area where wind flows freely.
+When it comes to safety from covid, it’s generally safe since it’s an outdoor open space where air flows freely.
 Just make sure to keep a safe physical distance from other groups of visitors, and of course wear face masks (we only removed our masks when taking pictures).

 If you happen to have a sudden craving for Samgyupsal, there’s an eatery called “Samgyup sa View Deck” just along the roadside with other stores.
 We haven’t tried it though since it was so early in the morning and we also brought packed lunch.